Publications

 Working papers

-1. Water scarcity shapes the impact of large-scale land acquisitions on child nutrition in the Global South, with Julie Faure, Leonardo Bertassello, Davide Danilo Chiarelli, Sandra Eckert, Kyle Frankel Davis, Jampel Dell’Angelo, Paolo D’Odorico, Maria Cristina Rulli, Bhoktear Khan, and Marc F. Müller.
-Submitted.
+1. Heterogeneous impacts of large scale land acquisitions on child nutrition in the Global South, with Julie Faure, Leonardo Bertassello, Davide Danilo Chiarelli, Sandra Eckert, Kyle Frankel Davis, Jampel Dell’Angelo, Paolo D’Odorico, Maria Cristina Rulli, Bhoktear Khan, and Marc F. Müller.

 [+] Abstract